Website icon Xpert.Digital

 4. Traceability and documentation

-5. Risk management
+5. Risk Management

 6. Regulatory requirements

-🔍 The main types of warehouse robots
+🔍 The most important types of warehouse robots

 1. Autonomous Mobile Robots (AMRs)

-2. Automatically Guided Vehicles (AGVs)
+2. Automated Guided Vehicles (AGVs)

-3. Automatically Guided Carts (AGCs)
+3. Automatically guided vehicles (AGCs)

-Because of their lower profile and lower load capacity, AGCs are particularly useful in warehouses where smaller goods need to be transported.
+Due to their lower profile and lower load capacity, AGCs are particularly useful in warehouses where smaller goods need to be transported.
 They offer an ideal solution for warehouses where fast and precise movements are required without the need to transport heavy loads.

 4. Automated Storage and Retrieval Systems (ASRS)